steveseo/python-vim/README.md

 # Python-Vim

-This is a document for setting up s Vim environment for Python and other languages developer.
+This is a document for setting up a Vim environment for Python and other languages developers.

 ### Install [Pretty-Vim-Python](https://github.com/pfdevilliers/Pretty-Vim-Python):
   - make sure that you already had .vim directory.